csswizardry/csswizardry.github.com/_posts/2010-09-16-a-quick-counter-to-the-digital-agencies-of-the-future.markdown

 wordpress_id: 1378
 categories:
 - Web Development
-tag:
+tags:
-- Agency
+  - Business
   - Mobile
 ---

 This is a quick counter argument to a link that seems to have been doing its rounds on [Twitter](http://twitter.com/csswizardry) today.
 [The link in question](http://www.narrowdesign.com/future/) is a page full of screenshots by [Narrow Design](http://www.narrowdesign.com/) of some fairly large agencies' websites as viewed on a mobile, in this case iPhone, browser.
 It's clearly making a point/taking the piss that a lot of these big names haven't bothered designing a mobile friendly site.
 Here is my defence (yes, defence) of those agencies...